ralna/GALAHAD/doc/C/rst-dir/struct_dps_inform_type.rst

 	int mod_1by1

-the number of 1 by 1 blocks from the factorization of H that were modified when constructing :math:`M`
+the number of 1 by 1 blocks from the factorization of H that were modified when constructing $M$

 .. index:: pair: variable; mod_2by2
 .. _doxid-structdps__inform__type_1a6597a7caccf77ae67ed2b86f9281804a: